rhstephens/pysc2_more_minigames/README.md

 A **Minigame** is a controlled subset of StarCraft II's environment that allows agents to learn certain features of the game.
 Instead of having access to the entire map and action space, we can define Minigames for agents to learn one particular task (for example, training an SCV to harvest minerals and vespene gas).
 These Minigames are created like any other map in StarCraft, through the [StarCraft II Galaxy Editor](http://starcraft-2-galaxy-editor-tutorials.thehelper.net/tutorials.php).

-An agent learns by taking observations from the environment (in the shape of feature layers) alongside its `Curriculum Score` (i.e. a reward that illustrates how well an agent doing right now).
+An agent learns by taking observations from the environment (in the shape of feature layers taken from the screen) alongside its `Curriculum Score` (i.e. a reward that illustrates how well an agent doing right now).
 To create a successful Minigame, you have to design a challenge that *rewards* an agent when it's doing something right, and optionally *punishing* an agent when it's doing something wrong.

 The most basic Minigame provided by the SC2LE is `MoveToBeacon`.
 In this Minigame, an agent must learn how to use the basic move command by navigating towards the glowing beacons.